 After the second World War, economics as a discipline underwent a change in terms of content and scope, as well as its academic structures.
 With regard to content, large parts of economics witnessed a "mathematization" (Debreu, 1991a).
-Gerard Debreu is among the most representative figures for this transformation.
-He was a mathematician trained in the Bourbakist tradition - an approach to mathematics that stressed analytical rigor, a fully deductive form of research, and a strict separation of syntactic structure and semantic meaning - and became an economist (or, 'applied mathematician', according to his own terminology) only later.
+Gerard Debreu is among the most representative figures for this transformation.8 He was a mathematician trained in the Bourbakist tradition - an approach to mathematics that stressed analytical rigor, a fully deductive form of research, and a strict separation of syntactic structure and semantic meaning - and became an economist (or, 'applied mathematician', according to his own terminology) only later.
 He brought with him his research style of a very particular kind of mathematics, in which abstraction and careful derivation of theorems take precedence over intuition and applicability.
 For Debreu this meant that in the work of any economist, there was a complete "divorce between mathematical form and economic content" (Debreu, 1986).

-The rise of this kind of mathematics that Debreu brought into economics must be understood against the crisis of mathematics during the beginning of the 20th century.
-This crisis was closely related to the proof of Gödel that absolute mathematical truth is impossible to attain, but that the truth of any statement is necessarily such a mathematization should entail.
+8 But neither was he among the first who advocated such mathematization, nor was there complete agreement on what such a mathematization should entail.
 Such details are beyond the scope of the present analysis, but are discussed in depth in, e.g., Weintraub (2002).

-&lt;sup>8 But neither was he among the first who advocated such mathematization, nor was there complete agreement on what relative to the axioms that make up the logical structure within which this statement was made (for more details see, e.g., Weintraub, 2002).
+The rise of this kind of mathematics that Debreu brought into economics must be understood against the crisis of mathematics during the beginning of the 20th century.
+This crisis was closely related to the proof of Gödel that absolute mathematical truth is impossible to attain, but that the truth of any statement is necessarily relative to the axioms that make up the logical structure within which this statement was made (for more details see, e.g., Weintraub, 2002).
 In the following, mathematicians have tended to derive 'truth' from logical consistency with certain axioms, rather than any congruence with empirical observations.
 With this came a distinctive view on what science in general should achieve:

-"in the first decades of the twentieth century a rigorous argument was reconceptualized as a logically consistent argument instead of as an argument that connected the problematic phenomenon to a physical phenomenon by use of empirical data: propositions were henceforth to be 'true' within the system considered (because they were consistent with the assumptions) and not 'true' because they could be grounded in 'real phenomena"' (Weintraub, 2002, p.
+"in the first decades of the twentieth century a rigorous argument was reconceptualized as a logically consistent argument instead of as an argument that connected the problematic phenomenon to a physical phenomenon by use of empirical data: propositions were henceforth to be 'true' within the system considered (because they were consistent with the assumptions) and not 'true' because they could be grounded in 'real phenomena'" (Weintraub, 2002, p.
 51).